Sam Navarro-Imagn Images

 One thing the Miami Heat are lacking with the offseason looming is star power.
 Miami traded maybe its biggest star in a long time — forward Jimmy Butler — to the Golden State Warriors before the February trade deadline.
 Butler is a six-time All-Star.

-Currently, the Heat don’t employ anyone with more than three All-Star nods to their name.
+Currently, the Heat don’t employ anyone with more than three All-Star nods to his name.
 Big man Bam Adebayo has more selections than any member of Miami, but he wasn’t even named an All-Star earlier this year.

 Heat insider Barry Jackson has suggested on X that if the Heat can’t make a trade for Milwaukee Bucks superstar Giannis Antetokounmpo, they should look to make a Butler-like deal and trade several solid players and a first-round pick for a proven All-Star.